Floating Restroom Grants

 What does it cost me?

 As a grant recipient, you will not incur any fees for the development, construction or deployment of the floating restroom.
-You are responsible to operate, maintain and provide access to the floating restroom for the full period of its useful life.
+You are responsible to operate, maintain and provide access to the floating restroom for the full period of its useful life, which is 10 years.

 How do I apply?

-Grant applications for floating restrooms are accepted now through January 21, 2020 via DBW’s online grant application system, OLGA.
-For OLGA instructions please CLICK HERE.
-To access OLGA to begin an application CLICK HERE.
+Grant applications for floating restrooms are accepted now through December 11, 2020 via DBW’s online grant application system, OLGA.
+Please refer to the Online Grant Application Instructions above.
 If you have problems with OLGA please contact Deborah Holmes at Deborah.Holmes@parks.ca.gov or (916) 327-1822.